 How I started blogging about money and personal finance

 Not too long after working, I started to feel unfulfilled and dissatisfied with all my jobs.
 During that time, I was inspired by many personal finance blogs who wrote about their million-dollar journey and the numerous ways of building wealth.

 Those personal finance topics include:

-As I read more about personal finance bloggers, I got hooked with their blogging journeys and wanted to learn more about how they were getting out of debt or improving their finances by making money online with their blogs.
+As I read more about personal finance bloggers, I got hooked with their blogging journeys and wanted to learn more about how they were getting out of debt, improving their finances, or even becoming millionaires by making money online with their blogs!

 These personal finance bloggers’ stories along with other different types of bloggers also encouraged me to start a money-making blog too.

 Inspired by their income reports, I also logged my blog income reports to show beginners that earning extra money online is possible.
 I knew absolutely nothing about making money online and had no clue what “blogging” meant.